 How to lodge a request for SA-HELP?

-Eligible student will be required to complete an electronic Request for SA-HELP Assistance form (eSAF) on or before the fee payment due date for the relevant semester / session, refer to academic calendars for key administrative dates.
+Eligible students will be required to complete an electronic Request for SA-HELP Assistance form (eSAF) on or before the fee payment due date for the relevant study period, refer to academic calendars for key administrative dates.

 The electronic form (eSAF) is only available in USC Central.
 We will email you reminders to keep you up to date.
 Please regularly check: